simonbutson/MixedPrecisionIMC.jl/README.md

 ALPHA: Discretization parameter - typically leave as 1

 Transport \
+LINEARIZED: TRUE or FALSE - Use Linearized form of IMC equations as in Su Olson Benchmark \
+PAIRWISE: TRUE or FALSE - Use Pairwise Summation for tallied quantities like energy deposition and material/radiation energy density \
-RANDOMWALK: TRUE of FALSE - Use Randomwalk acceleration for optically thick media (1D Only currently)
+RANDOMWALK: TRUE or FALSE - Use Randomwalk acceleration for optically thick media (1D Only currently)

 Scaling \
-ENERGYSCALE: Scale factor for energy \
+ENERGYSCALE: Scale factors for energy \
 DISTANCESCALE: Scale factor for distance

 Outputs \